Amodiaquine

 Amodiaquine (ADQ) is a medication used to treat malaria, including Plasmodium falciparum malaria when uncomplicated.
 It is recommended to be given with artesunate to reduce the risk of resistance.
 Due to the risk of rare but serious side effects, it is not generally recommended to prevent malaria.
-Though, the WHO in 2013 recommended use for seasonal preventive in children at high risk in combination with sulfadoxine and pyrimethamine.
+Though, the World Health Organization (WHO) in 2013 recommended use for seasonal preventive in children at high risk in combination with sulfadoxine and pyrimethamine.

+Amodiaquine is a 4-aminoquinoline compound related to chloroquine.
 The side effects of amodiaquine are generally minor to moderate and are similar to those of chloroquine.
 Rarely liver problems or low blood cell levels may occur.
 When taken in excess headaches, trouble seeing, seizures, and cardiac arrest may occur.
-While not extensively studied as of 2007, it appeared to be safe in pregnancy.
-Amodiaquine is a 4-aminoquinoline compound related to chloroquine.
+The WHO recommends its use for pregnant women during the second and third trimester as well as during lactation, but reports that evidence for use in the first trimester is still insufficient.

 Amodiaquine was first made in 1948.
 It is on the World Health Organization's List of Essential Medicines.
 While not available in the United States, it is widely available in Africa.

 Medical uses

 Amodiaquine has become an important drug in the combination therapy for malaria treatment in Africa.
 It is often used in combination with artesunate as a by mouth artemisinin-based combination therapy (ACT) for uncomplicated P. falciparum malaria.
-Amodiaquine has also been found to work against chloroquine-resistant P. falciparum strains of malaria.
+Amodiaquine has also been found to work against chloroquine-resistant P. falciparum strains of malaria, though there is geographic variation in its activity against chloroquine-resistant strains.

 It is also used in combination with sulfadoxine/pyrimethamine.